sligocki/sligocki.github.io/_posts/2023-02-05-shift-overflow.md

 ## Machines alike Skelet \#34

-Four of these machines have transition tables very closely related to that of Skelet \#34.
-I provide rough analysis below for all 4 of these here:
+All of the Skelet machines (`sk#`) have transition tables very closely related to that of Skelet \#34.
+I provide rough analysis below for all of these here:

 ### Skelet \#35 (`sk35`)